wwlpublish/learn-bizapps-pr-auto-sync-back-test/learn-bizapps-pr/powerapps/authentication-user-management/includes/2-authentication-settings.md

 > [!div class="mx-imgBorder"]
 > [![Screenshot of active site settings for portals.](../media/active-site-settings.png)](../media/active-site-settings.png#lightbox)

 Only a few of the many available authentication-related site settings are installed when you provision a starter portal.
-Settings that are not created assume their documented default values.
+Settings that aren't created assume their documented default values.

 ## Example of a setting